jeromeguillaume/insomnia-plugin-hashicorp-vault-secrets/README.md

 Go to `Application -> Preferences -> Plugins` and enter `insomnia-plugin-hashicorp-vault-secrets` in the `npm package name` field and click on the button `Install Plugin`.

 This will download and install the plugin.
-After installation, you will see the plugin in the list of installed plugins and the action "Run All Requests" will be available in the context menu of a folder, no restart required.
+After installation, you will see the plugin in the list of installed plugins and the action "HashiCorp Vault Secrets" will be available in the context menu of a folder, no restart required.

 ![Insomnia Preferences](/assets/Insomnia-prefrences.png)